rjeschke/weel/weel.md

 The Weel compiler does not do any Voodoo, it mostly chains calls to runtime methods, generates method calls and some IFEQs, IFNEs and GOTOs.
-It seems that weel performes so well because of the JIT compiler loving small methods.
+It seems that weel performs so well because of the JIT compiler loving small methods.

 So it's all a little bit cheating ... but it works ... and it's fast.